gma57/HIF2alpha_unbinding/README.md

 1. Open the west.cfg file.
 2. Replace the word 'false' with the word 'true' in lines 88 and 89, in the WESS plugin section.
-3. Set the value of 'max_total_iterations' (line 60 of west.cfg) to one.
+3. Set the value of 'max_total_iterations' (line 60 of west.cfg) TWO GREATER THAN the current number of iterations.
+E.g., if the simulation just finished iteration 400, set max_total_iterations to 402.
 4. Run a weighted ensemble simulation.
-5. Replace the word 'true' with the word 'false' in lines 88 and 89.
+5. Replace the word 'true' with the word 'false' in lines 88 and 89 and set max_total_iterations to run for an additional 50-100 iterations.
 6. Run 50-100 WE iterations with adjusted weights to relax the system to steady state.
 7. Repeat steps 2 to 6 until the simulation converges.